 Yes, "w" meaning "in, inside" takes Locative.
 There are also situations when "w" takes Accusative.

-Compare: "mam złamaną kość w nodze" (I have a broken leg in my leg, Locative), and "uderzyłem się w nogę" (I hit myself in the leg, Accusative. not even sure if "in" is the right preposition here).
+Compare: "mam złamaną kość w nodze" (I have a broken bone in my leg, Locative), and "uderzyłem się w nogę" (I hit myself in the leg, Accusative. not even sure if "in" is the right preposition here).

 Oh, btw: in April, in October etc. take Locative, but days of the week and the word "weekend" are exceptions and take Accusative despite using "w".